-- The kind of chiles will dictate how spicy your soup will be.
+- Experiment with chilis.
+It will dictate the spice level.
 For example, New Mexican green chilis are mildly spicy, while hatch chiles have a gentle heat.
 If you want a stronger kick, use jalapeños or serrano chiles.

-- I use cheddar cheese, but any soft or melty kind works.
+- Make it extra cheesy.
+Garnish with the cheese you love best.
 Colby-Jack, a Mexican blend, Monterey Jack – take your pick.
 Shred it yourself because pre-shredded doesn’t melt well.

 - Got leftover rice?
 Throw it into the pot to make your soup extra hearty.
 You’ll need a bit more liquid if you want to cook the rice with the soup.
 Add a splash of broth, so it doesn’t turn to mush, or cook the rice separately and add it cold.